 The old Gonzaga palace was built around 1481.
 Originally - with its auxiliary buildings - it occupied the entire area south of the Luzzara Castle, between the Parish church and the actual seat of the Town Hall.
-The war culminating in the battle that took place on August 15, 1702, though, caused the destruction of a portion of the building.
+The war culminating in the battle that took place on August 15, 1702, though, caused the destruction of part of the building.
 After the Gonzaga, it served as a Public Palace for centuries, and then it was abandoned until the Unification of Italy.

 Its name derives from the milled-cereal tax - which was levied in the palace during the 18th century.
 In 1952, it was bought by the Luzzarese curia, thus becoming a Parish property.
 Inside the palace, it is still possible to admire the loggia overlooking the courtyard - consisting of a porch with three open and semicircular arches supported by columns - now walled.
 The two central marble columns are characterized by richly decorated capitals, whereas the two masonry columns have marble capitals with a much simpler leaf motif.
 On its front - above the main door - stands the Gonzaga polychrome ceramic coat of arms, by Luca della Robbia.
 In the upper floors, some traces of frescoes - once completed by wooden ceilings - are still visible.